m-hoff/simantha/README.md

 Parts produced: 100
 ```

 As a slightly more complex example, the code below constructs a two-machine one-buffer line where each machine is subject to degradation.
-The degradation transition matrix will represent Bernoulli reliability with p = 0.01.[^2] Additionally, the maintainer capacity is set to 1, indicating that only one machine may be repaired at a time.
+The degradation transition matrix will represent Bernoulli reliability with p = 0.01.<sup>[2](#li)</sup> Additionally, the maintainer capacity is set to 1, indicating that only one machine may be repaired at a time.

-[^2]: Li, J., & Meerkov, S. M. (2008).
-Production systems engineering.
-Springer Science & Business Media. https://doi.org/10.1007/978-0-387-75579-3

 ```python
 >>> from simantha import Source, Machine, Buffer, Sink, System, Maintainer